ngjunsiang/laymansguide-src/season13/issue162/issue162.md

 ## Font display

 For an application to be able to support text formatting, it must have a program called a text rendering engine.
 This program takes a single long string of text and determines the appropriate places to chop it up with line breaks.
-Then the glyph shapes need to be converted from mathematical formulas into actual real lit pixels or real inky droplets (in a process called **rasterisation**, [Issue 122](https://buttondown.email/laymansguide/archive/lmg-s10-issue-122-the-great-flattening/)), and their dimensions considered in the line.
+To do that, it first needs to convert the glyph shapes from mathematical formulas into actual real lit pixels or real inky droplets (in a process called **rasterisation**, [Issue 122](https://buttondown.email/laymansguide/archive/lmg-s10-issue-122-the-great-flattening/)).

+Then their dimensions have to be considered in the line of text, to know where the line breaks should be placed.
 Because glyphs are not actually rectangular boxes and they protrude in different ways, optically they need some horizontal adjustment (called **kerning**) to look evenly spaced optically, so that needs to be done too[^5].

 [^5]: The kerning information is created by the font designer and embedded in the font file.
 Applications usually pass this information to the text rendering engine, although some might not actually use it.